Farm Environment Assessment (FEA)

 If your farm business has a Business Registration Number that consists of several Location Codes, the Farm Environment Assessment needs to cover the entirety of any Location Codes included in your application.

-If you are applying as a common grazings committee, the Farm Environment Assessment should cover the whole of the common grazings.
+If you are applying as a common grazing committee, the Farm Environment Assessment should cover the whole of the common grazing.

 If you are applying as a single crofter with a common grazing apportionment (or designated cropped area), you should include the apportioned (or cropped area) in your Farm Environment Assessment.